Submission – external validation submission, including executive summary, evidence and annotations

 - Scout reports, including measures of the percentage of students in top two NAPLAN bands (where applicable)

-Annotation of the evidence sets needs to clearly show the panel how the school arrived at their judgements.
+Annotation and analysis of the evidence sets needs to clearly show the panel how the school arrived at their judgements.

 How much other significant evidence should schools include in the submission?